ABOUT THE BOAT

 At the same time the outdated noisy sat TV antenna, which had become unreliable, was replaced with a future-proof unit (DVB-S2, GPS auto-scew).
 Also, a 3G/4G mobile aerial was installed on the radar arch to improve reception of the wi-fi router.

 In April 2018 three 160W solar panels were fitted to previously unused roof areas.
 The new sat TV dome (KNS) is seen at the back.
-(The small dome is the sat phone/data antenna, only for offshore passages).
+(The small dome 'Sailor' is a sat phone/data antenna, only in use when offshore passages are planned).

 At sea in Falmouth (2010)